friyaz/friyaz.github.io/_posts/2020-05-27-Google-Summer-of-Code-with-Sympy.md

 >>> ParametricIntegral(f(x, y), (x, y), circle)
 ```

 We will handle implicit regions later.
-I plan to complete this work in the next phase hopefully and get started with implicit integrals from the next phase.
+I plan to complete this work in the first phase hopefully and get started with implicit integrals from the next phase.

 I wanted to start coding early but due to midsemester exams, I could not.
 Most probably, the end-semester exams will not be conducted this summer.
 They will get conducted along with next semester's exams.
 So, I do not have any other major commitments for the next 3 months.